Cold and Flu: Prevention and Natural Therapies

 - Use raw honey: If you have a sore throat, gargle with a warm solution of water and honey.
 Children under the age of one year should not consume honey products, including honey in water or formula.

 - Consume bone broth soup: This soup has been proven to shorten the duration of a cold and boost the immune system.
 We recommend bone broth soup made with pasture-raised chicken and/or grass-fed beef bones.
 Read how to make bone broth here.
+Pre-made organic bone broth can also be purchased at natural food stores or conventional grocery stores.

 - Eat garlic: When sick with a cold, eating garlic can help reduce the severity of symptoms.
 To get the beneficial effects of garlic, consume 2–3 garlic cloves a day and ensure that they are crushed or sliced prior to cooking or consuming.